 During the clinical experience many athletic training students will have the opportunity to travel.
 Students may accompany their preceptor; however, students must be directly supervised by a preceptor while they are traveling.
 Unsupervised student travel is strictly prohibited.
-The athletic training student may not travel with the team in the event that the preceptor is not traveling.
+The athletic training student may not travel with the team if the preceptor is not traveling.